Carl Oglesby: Later years

 In April 2006, Oglesby spoke at the Northeast Regional Conference of the "new SDS" where he said that activism is about "teaching yourself how to do what you don't know how to do."

 On September 13, 2011, Carl Oglesby died of lung cancer at his home in Montclair, New Jersey.
 He was 76.

 In popular culture

 Oglesby has been credited with coining the term "Global South", which he first used in a 1969 article.

-On November 19, 1991, he appeared on The Ron Reagan Show with other JFK assassination researchers including David Lifton, Robert J. Groden, and Robert Sam Anson.
+In November 1988, he appeared on The Morton Downey Show to discuss JFK's legacy.
+In November 1991, Oglesby was a panelist on The Ron Reagan Show with other JFK assassination researchers including David Lifton, Robert J. Groden, and Robert Sam Anson.

 In the 2020 feature film The Trial of the Chicago 7, Oglesby (who testified in the Chicago 7 trial as a defense witness) was portrayed by Michael A. Dean.